earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 <a href="http://gisgeography.com/landsat-file-naming-convention/" target="_blank"> More here breaking down the file name.</a>

-## Julian day
+## Julian Day

 In class, we won't spend a lot of time on Julian days.
-For the purpose of working with Landsat and MODIS data, what you need to know that the calendar year Julian day represents the numeric day of the year.
-So jan 1 = day 1.
+For the purpose of working with Landsat and MODIS data, what you need to know is that the calendar year Julian day represents the numeric day of the year.
+So Jan 1 = day 1.
 Feb 1 = day 32.
 And so on.

-There are several links at the bottom of this page that provide tables that help you <a href="https://landweb.modaps.eosdis.nasa.gov/browse/calendar.html" target="_blank">convert julian days to actual date</a>.
+There are several links at the bottom of this page that provide tables that help you <a href="https://landweb.modaps.eosdis.nasa.gov/browse/calendar.html" target="_blank">convert Julian days to actual date</a>.

-## Landsat tif files in R
+## Landsat tif Files in R

 Next, you can open the Landsat data in `R`.